-Standard modes of operation are normal imaging (full-frame readout), frame transfer (half-frame readout), and slot mode (144-row readout).
+The standard mode of operation is normal imaging (full-frame readout).
+Please note that frame transfer (half-frame readout), and slot mode (144-row readout) are no longer being offered on SCAM, however, these modes remain accessible on RSS.
 Specific characteristics for these modes, as well as the specialised modes of non-sidereal tracking and drift scanning, are discussed below.
 Note that absolute photometry is not possible with SALTICAM alone because of the moving pupil (see Sec 6.6).
 All the sub-framing, preamplifier binning, gain, and filter options listed for SALTICAM are available in all instrument modes.